tokiclover/e-gtk-theme/README.md

 ## gtk+-3 specific:

+* dialog action-area label are not well centered;
 * there is no way to crop image like border={1,1,1,1} (pixmap engine);
 * check/radio buttons are way too messy and inpredicable with nasty state;
 * nothing use global arrow(s);